 Proposals that bring together faculty in new ways are encouraged.
 The proposed work may involve the broad range of disciplines in international development, including but not limited to earth sciences, economics, engineering, medicine, political science, policy, individually or in combination.

-Letter of Intent and Seed Funding Proposals Due: Monday, October 21, 2019
+Letter of Intent for Initiatives and Seed Funding Proposals Due: Wednesday, November 4, 2020

 Eligibility for Initiative Funding: